Quickstart

 components = ["caddy"]

-Finally, we define the ivy host ([hosts.ivy]) and assign the caddy component to it: components = ["caddy"].
+Here we've defined the ivy host ([hosts.ivy]) and assign the caddy component to it: components = ["caddy"].

 Final results